vikasgokavi/EC2-Webserver/README.md

 <img width="960" alt="Screenshot 2024-03-22 115840" src="https://github.com/vikasgokavi/EC2-Webserver/assets/105034318/45fd2d39-0f7d-45c6-88ca-1dd5791340d2">

-## Task2:Resize Your Instance: Instance Type and EBS Volume​
+## Task 4:Resize Your Instance: Instance Type and EBS Volume​

 1. As your needs change, you might find that your instance is over-utilized (too small) or under-utilized (too large).
 If so, you can change the instance type.
 For example, if a t3.micro instance is too small for its workload, you can change it to an t3.small instance.
 Similarly, you can change the size of a disk.​
 STOP YOUR INSTANCE​